Assistant Professor in Cell Biology

-Applications are invited for a tenure-track faculty position at the level of Assistant Professor in the Department of Developmental and Cell Biology.
-We seek candidates with an interest in stem cell or regeneration biology, broadly defined.
-Applicants should pursue research in the major areas of interest of the department, including, but not limited to developmental biology, stem cell and/or niche biology, regeneration and cancer stem cells.
-Priority will be given to candidates whose research will benefit from interdisciplinary collaborations, interactions with members of the department (http://devcell.bio.uci.edu), and from affiliation with campus centers and institutes.
+Applications are invited for a tenure-track faculty position at the level of Assistant Professor in the Department of Development and Cell Biology.
+We seek candidates with an interest in cell biology, broadly defined.
+Of particular interest are applicants who use quantitative approaches to pursue research in areas such as (but not limited to) organelles and their interactions, protein homeostasis and synthetic biology.
+Priority will be given to candidates whose research will benefit from interdisciplinary collaborations, interactions with members of the department (http://devcell.bio.uci.edu) and from affiliation with campus centers and institutes.

-The successful applicant is expected to conduct a vibrant research program, contribute to the teaching and service missions of the University of California, and share our commitment to diversity, equity and inclusion.
-Please send a curriculum vitae, 3-page summary of research accomplishments and goals, 1-page statement of teaching and mentoring experience and philosophy, 1-page statement highlighting past and/or potential contributions to diversity, equity and inclusion, and at least three letters of reference via the online recruitment URL: https://recruit.ap.uci.edu/apply/JPF06561.
+A successful applicant is expected to conduct a vibrant research program, contribute to the teaching and service missions of the University of California and share our commitment to diversity, equity and inclusion.
+Please send a curriculum vitae, 3-page summary of research accomplishments and goals, 1-page statement of teaching and mentoring experience and philosophy, 1-page statement highlighting past and/or potential contributions to diversity, equity and inclusion, and at least three letters of reference via the online recruitment URL: https://recruit.ap.uci.edu/JPF07210 .
 Evaluation criteria for the research, teaching, and diversity statements are provided at the online recruitment URL.
-Applications completed by March 7, 2021 will be granted full consideration.
-Any questions about the suitability of an applicant for this opportunity can be directed to the search chair, Peter Donovan firstname.lastname@example.org.
+Applications completed by December 15, 2021 will be granted full consideration.
+Any questions about the suitability of an applicant for this opportunity can be directed to the search chair Christine Suetterlin firstname.lastname@example.org.

 The University of California, Irvine is an Equal Opportunity/Affirmative Action Employer